Try our new research platform with insights from 80,000+ expert users

 "It's very practical and reliable."

-"Google Cloud Storage is highly reliable."
+"Google Cloud Storage is very convenient to use."

 "I find the accessibility from various devices to be the most valuable feature of Google Cloud Storage.
 I also like that it is integrated with Gmail and Google Groups."